-You might be surprised to find out that while it may seem that refrigerators use a lot of wattage, seeing as they are constantly on, they actually require less power consumption than other main appliances, such as a clothes dryer.
-Let’s figure out how many watts a typical fridge uses and thus what they contribute to our monthly bills, as well as a few ways we can improve our energy savings as quickly as today.
+You might be surprised to find out that while it may seem that refrigerators use a lot of wattage, seeing as they are constantly on, they actually require less power consumption than other main electric appliances, such as an air conditioner, water heater, or clothes dryer.
+Payless Power answers the question “how many watts does a fridge use,” helping us to and determine what fridge contributes to our monthly bills, as well as a few ways we can improve our energy savings as quickly as today.

 Calculating Average Wattage for Refrigerators

-To determine the average wattage for your refrigerator, you need to multiply volts x amps.
+To determine the average wattage for your refrigerator, you need to multiply volts x amps for your wattage calculator.
 You will find these numbers referenced on a sticker on the inside wall of the fridge, the manufacturer’s nameplate below the door, behind the front kick plate, or on the back of the fridge.
 Older refrigerators typically use 115 volts and 7 amps, which you can multiply to find a use of 805 watts.
-Conventional refrigerators typically have a starting wattage of 800-1200 watt hours/day, and a running wattage of around 150 watt hours/day.
+Conventional refrigerators typically have a starting wattage of 800-1200 watt-hours/day, and a running wattage of around 150-watt hours/day.

-Refrigerators are reactive devices that require additional power to start because they contain an electric motor, but significantly less power to run as they remain on.
+Refrigerators are reactive devices that require additional power to start because they contain an electric motor, but significantly fewer watts to run as they remain on.
 They also have internal fans that run intermittently, and a defrost cycle that requires power.
-As you can see, there are many factors at play when it comes to the starting and running power of refrigerators.
+As you can see, there are many factors at play when it comes to the starting and running wattage of refrigerators.

 Monthly Cost of a Refrigerator

-To see how much your refrigerator contributes to your monthly electricity bill, calculate the cost of the kWh the appliance uses.
+To see how much your fridge contributes to your monthly electricity bill, calculate the cost of the kWh the appliance uses.
 The U.S. Department of Energy’s assumes eight hours of operating time per day since refrigerators cycle on and off throughout the day.
-Multiply your refrigerators demand of 805 watts by 8 hours to get 6,440 watts per day.
+Multiply your refrigerator’s demand of 805 watts by 8 hours to get 6,440 watts per day.
 Divide that amount by 1,000 to get 6.44 kilowatt-hours.
-The average American is charged 12 cents per kWh, so you can assume that your refrigerator could cost you 77 cents per day or $23.10 per month for electricity.
+The average American is charged 12 cents per kWh, so you can assume that your fridge could cost you 77 cents per day or $23.10 per month for electricity.

 Energy Star estimates that certified refrigerators use 20% less energy than conventional models.
 Not ready to make the financial commitment of upgrading?
-Here are some free and low cost tips to help you optimize energy savings from your current appliance.
+Here are some free and low-cost tips from Payless Power to help you optimize energy savings from your current appliance.

 1. Place it Away From the Heat.

-The best place to keep your refrigerator is in a cool spot away from any heat sources, such as large windows that get a lot of sun, or the oven.
-Refrigerators already work hard to expel hot air, and are put to the test when the air surrounding them is hot.
+The best place to keep your fridge is in a cool spot away from any heat sources, such as large windows that get a lot of sun, or the oven.
+Refrigerators already work hard to expel hot air and are put to the test when the air surrounding them is hot.

 2. Move with Speed.

-One way to improve bad habits when it comes to wasting energy is to avoid leaving the refrigerator door open.
-The compressor kicks in when you have the door open, constantly increasing the amount of watts used to power the fridge.
+One way to improve bad habits when it comes to wasting energy is to avoid leaving the fridge door open.
+The compressor kicks in when you have the door open, constantly increasing the number of watts used to power the fridge.
 Do your best to immediately grab what you need from the fridge and shut the door as soon as possible.

 3. Set the Right Temperature.

-Having the fridge or freezer set at a very cool temperature is a fast way to waste energy.
-Make sure that you set the internal thermostats to the optimal temperature of 37 degrees Fahrenheit for the refrigerator and 0 degrees Fahrenheit for the freezer.
+Having a fridge or freezer set at a very cool temperature is a fast way to waste energy.
+Make sure that you set the internal thermostats to the optimal temperature of 37 degrees Fahrenheit for the fridge and 0 degrees Fahrenheit for the freezer.